 In the video, McGregor can be seen strutting outside, checking his reflection in the window of one of his cars, and then strutting back into his fancy garage gym (inspiring one Instagram user to quip: “no wonder he keeps losing he does 5 reps and walks around for 15 minutes”).

-Then shit gets real.
+Then it gets real.
 McGregor does a bench press.
 Except plates aren’t enough of a challenge.
 So McGregor decides to add exercise bands to each side of the barbell (as well as a hefty number of plates), which are attatched to the dumbells on the ground.

 Scott Reynolds, Altitude Training Specialist, Fitness Director and Co-Founder of Combine Air, told DMARGE McGregor’s technique is “not common in a typical gym setting” because “the setup is advanced and takes time plus the actual exercise is challenging.”